gemini-projects/gemini/README.md

 a simple Schema definition called Gemini DSL.
 Briefly Gemini automatically handles for you:
 * **Persistence**: creating all the storage and entity managers
 * **API controllers**: creating all the common REST methods
-* **API documentation**: creating the openapi language-agnostic interface to RESTful APIs
+* **Swagger API documentation**: creating the openapi language-agnostic interface to RESTful APIs
 * **Authentication**: by using OAuth2 // WIP work in progress
 * **API callbacks**: to add business logic with ease // WIP work in progress